ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 MetaTrader 5 MT5 desktop platform multi-asset symbols.

-MT5's MQL5 programming language can handle multi-threading and asynchronous operations, which can carry out faster operations when performing backtesting or executing algorithmic trading via the use of Experts and custom indicators (MT4 only supports single-thread operation).
+MT5's MQL5 programming language can handle multi-threading and asynchronous operations, which can carry out faster operations when performing backtesting or executing algorithmic trading via the use of Experts and custom indicators.
+MT4 meanwhile only supports single-thread operation, which means some complicated programs will take much longer, like backtesting.

 MT5’s DOM Toolbox displays market depth information; trade volumes are displayed alongside asset prices for new positions.